-In Islam, both parents are responsible for their children’s upbringing, but motherhood has always been regarded with deep respect.
-Specifically, a mother’s right to her child is much more emphasized than that of the father.
+In Islam, both parents are responsible for their children’s upbringing, but motherhood has always been regarded with especially deep respect.
+A mother’s right to her child is much more emphasized in the Quran than that of the father.
 Since mothers play a large role in nurturing the child, she is automatically given custody over her children if she is separated from her husband, unless she remarries or is unfit.
 Furthermore, when children become mature, responsible agents, they have the responsibility to provide their mothers with care.

 “If they both decide on weaning, by mutual consent, and after due consultation, there is not blame on them.”
 (Qur’an 2:233)